 - 2010.
 Hoegh, Jordana, and Alice L. Pawley.
 “Modeling the career pathways of women STEM faculty through oral histories and participatory research methods.”
 Conference proceedings of the 2010 American Society for Engineering Education National Conference and Exposition, Louisville KY, June 20-23.
 Article; presentation.

-Kyle Jones is a doctoral student in Cultural Anthropology whose research interests focus on youth practices and politics, expressive culture, tensions between identity and agency, globalization, urban space, and ethnographic and feminist methodologies.
+Kyle Jones was a doctoral student in Cultural Anthropology whose research interests focus on youth practices and politics, expressive culture, tensions between identity and agency, globalization, urban space, and ethnographic and feminist methodologies.
 Geographically speaking, his area of interest is Latin America with a focus on Peru and the Andes.
 He was a research assistant in the ADVANCE project for 2012-13.
 He earned his Bachelor’s degree in Anthropology with a minor in Geography from the University of Oklahoma in 2008, and received his Master’s in Anthropology from Purdue in 2011.
 His Master’s thesis, Hip Hop Huancayo: Youth Identities, Performative Sites, and the Politics of Legitimation received the 2011 College of Liberal Arts Distinguished Master’s Thesis Award.
 This year a Dissertation Proposal Development Fellowship from the Social Science Research Council enabled him to further develop his research project on the youth-led hip hop associations that have recently emerged throughout Peru.
-For his dissertation, he wants to explore the ways in which youth are forging senses of collectivity to create spaces for self-representation and cultural expression within and across Peruvian cities.
+For his dissertation, he explored the ways in which youth are forging senses of collectivity to create spaces for self-representation and cultural expression within and across Peruvian cities.
 Kyle graduated in 2016 and now works for Esri.

-Cole is a doctoral student in the School of Engineering Education at Purdue University.
+Cole was a doctoral student in the School of Engineering Education at Purdue University.
 His research interests include engineering as a socially just profession in service to humanity and holistic approaches to engineering education such as ethics of care, humanistic education, and spirituality.
 He holds a B.S. in Industrial Engineering and a M.Ed. specializing in math education.
 Cole has worked as an engineer in industry, a pastor in full-time ministry, and a high school math teacher.
-Cole now works with the FACE Group.
+Cole transferred to the FACE Group.
 He is now an assistant professor of the practice at University of Texas-El Paso.

 - 2011.
 Morley, K. M., Pawley, A. L., Jordan, S. S., & Adams, R. “Gender and Engineering: Using Photo Elicitation as a Method of Inquiry.”
 Paper presented at the 118th ASEE Annual Conference & Exposition, June 27.
 Paper; presentation.